microsoft/code-with-engineering-playbook/automated-testing/performance-testing/load-testing.md

 ### Execution

 It is recommended to use an existing testing framework (see below).
 These tools will provide a method of both specifying the user activity scenarios as well as how to execute those at load.
-It is common to slowly ramp up to your desired load just to be safe.
-Once you have reached your defined workload.
+It is common to slowly ramp up to your desired load to better replicate real world behavior.
+Once you have reached your defined workload, maintain this level long enough to see if your system stabilizes.
+To finish up the test you should also ramp to see record how the system slows down as well.

-Before starting please be aware of any restrictions on your network such as DDOS protection where you may need to notify a network administrator or apply for an exemption.
+**Note:** Before starting please be aware of any restrictions on your network such as DDOS protection where you may need to notify a network administrator or apply for an exemption.

 ### Further Testing

 After completing your load test you should be set up to continue on to additional related testing such as;

-- **Soak Testing** - Performing a load test over an extended period of time to ensure long term stability.
+- **Soak Testing** - Also known as **Endurance Testing**.
+Performing a load test over an extended period of time to ensure long term stability.
 - **Stress Testing** - Gradually increasing the load to find the limits of the system and identify the maximum capacity.
 - **Spike Testing** - Introduce a sharp short-term increase into the load scenarios.
 - **Scalability Testing** - Re-testing of a system as your expand horizontally or vertically to measure how it scales.